Introduction

 Sheep husbandry is mainly practiced in the Eastern Cape, Northern Cape, Free State and Western Cape, with the other provinces having smaller numbers.
 South Africa has just under 22 million sheep (DALRRD, 2023).

 One would expect that, with the high prices obtained for mutton and lamb, there would be a higher volume of producers swinging this way.
-The Bureau for Food and Agricultural Policy (BFAP) attributes the reluctance to “the continued challenges associated with livestock theft and predation in especially extensive production systems” (BFAP, 2021). (see the “Animal husbandry” and “Wildlife on farms” pages respectively for more).
+This reluctance is attributed to the challenges experienced from livestock theft, drought and predation (ABSA, 2024; BFAP, 2021).
+(See the “Animal husbandry” and “Wildlife on farms” pages respectively for more).
 BFAP expects domestic demand to remain weak over the next decade as the country recovers economically, lamb being relatively expensive when priced against other meat types (BFAP, 2023).
-BFAP encourages a shift of focus to export markets for premium lamb and mutton cuts, while the rest of the carcass enables more affordable cuts locally.
-The export of live sheep to Middle East countries also hold potential (BFAP, 2021, 2023).
+Production in the sheep industry is expected to increase though, directed into the export market (BFAP, 2024).
+Indeed, the growth in exports (carcass and live) is crucial for producers to remain profitable (ABSA, 2024).

 FURTHER REFERENCE: